 Whether you are currently trying to get OUT of debt or trying to STAY out debt, these habits should be your way of life.

 Here’s what I think are the 7 most important habits you can cultivate to get – or stay – debt-free.

 Actively practice contentment.

 This is one of the most life-destroying lies I’ve ever heard.
 The truth is that we will never be happy until we can be happy with what we have.
-If you can’t be happy driving a an 18 year old rusty dented car, you will not be happy in your brad new $40,000 car.
+If you can’t be happy driving an 18-year-old rusty dented car, you will not be happy in your brand new $40,000 car.

 I’m not saying that a new car can’t bring you any joy – I love the car I drive now, and it certainly does bring me joy.
 But we only bought it because it was necessary and we got an amazing deal on it.

 Not because we believed that it would make us happier.
 I was content to drive the old car.

 Be content in the home you’re in, with the holidays you can actually afford, with the clothes you have, and you will not feel the need to spend above your means.
 Redefine what enough money looks like to you.